Investigating issues

 These factors define which classification system is presented for each configuration:

-- SonarLint for Eclipse 8.0+ running in Connected Mode with SonarQube 10.2+ or SonarCloud will present an issue’s Clean Code attribute.
+- SonarQube for Eclipse 8.0+ running in connected mode with SonarQube Server 10.2+ or SonarQube Cloud will present an issue’s Clean Code attribute.

-- In this scenario, please refer to the appropriate SonarQube documentation version for your issue types’ description.
+- In this scenario, please refer to the appropriate SonarQube Server documentation version for your issue types’ description.
 Here are the two most commonly accessed documentation versions:

-- The Issue page in SonarQube 10.1
+- The Issue page in SonarQube Server

-- The Issue page in SonarQube 9.9LTS
+- The Issue page in SonarQube Server 9.9LTS

-- In this scenario, please refer to the appropriate SonarQube documentation version for your issue types’ description.
+- In this scenario, please refer to the appropriate SonarQube Server documentation version for your issue types’ description.
 Here are the two most commonly accessed documentation versions:

 Check out the Clean Code definition page for more information about the Clean Code attributes classification system.